Applying For Financial Aid

 However, in order to do so, students must first meet certain criteria:

-• Students must first log into their CougarWeb and agree to using their financial aid for this purpose and allow the business office to deduct the purchase amounts from their financial aid award (i.e. post a charge on the student's account), and
+• Students must first log into their Workday portal and agree to using their financial aid for this purpose and allow the business office to deduct the purchase amounts from their financial aid award (i.e. post a charge on the student's account), and

-• Students cannot charge more than any remaining balance on their account after tuition and fees have been deducted from their financial aid award, and
+• Generally, students are given a maximum amount they can spend at the bookstore based partially on the amount they may have remaining in their account after tuition and fees have been deducted from their financial aid award, and

 • Students can only charge during the allotted time frame for bookstore charges.
 Please see the Financial Aid Calendar located here for exact dates.